-SOSC 3010.1 Independent Midwifery Studies I Elective Offered Limited terms
+SOSC 3010.1 Independent Midwifery Studies I

 PREREQUISITE: Completion of all Phase Two classes Teaching Practicum, 1 cr.

 This section of Advanced Midwifery Studies is designed for students who plan to include teaching in their future.
 Students will serve as a teacher's assistant and support grading, peer to peer interaction and live section delivery.